Cole-Maguire/hots-randomiser/README.md

 # hots-randomiser

 Pulls data from hotsapi, provides a random build, then does other as-yet-to-be-decided cool things.
+Essentially Ultimate Bravery for Heroes of the Storm.

-Mostly built as an expiriment in electron, js and other stuff.
+Mostly built as an experiment in electron, js, BigQuery and other stuff.

 ## Requirements
 * NodeJS (and other stuff installed by default with it (most importantly npm.)